jonny5203/ASPCourse/README.md

 ### Project Structure and Design Choices

-Minimal API: The project uses Minimal API for a streamlined and focused approach to building APIs.
+**Minimal API**: The project uses Minimal API for a streamlined and focused approach to building APIs.
-Static Extension Methods: API endpoints are organized into separate files using static extension methods, promoting modularity and maintainability.
+**Static Extension Methods**: API endpoints are organized into separate files using static extension methods, promoting modularity and maintainability.
-Repository Pattern: The ProductRepository class encapsulates database interaction logic, adhering to the repository pattern for cleaner code structure.
+**Repository Pattern**: The ProductRepository class encapsulates database interaction logic, adhering to the repository pattern for cleaner code structure.
-Dependency Injection: The ProductRepository and ApiKeyValidation classes are registered as scoped services, making them available for injection throughout the application.
+**Dependency Injection**: The ProductRepository and ApiKeyValidation classes are registered as scoped services, making them available for injection throughout the application.
-Custom Middleware: A custom middleware component (ApiKeyValidationMiddleware) is implemented to handle API key validation before requests reach the API endpoints.
+**Custom Middleware**: A custom middleware component (ApiKeyValidationMiddleware) is implemented to handle API key validation before requests reach the API endpoints.
-Entity Framework Core: EF Core is used for database access and migrations, allowing for a code-first approach to database schema management.
+**Entity Framework Core**: EF Core is used for database access and migrations, allowing for a code-first approach to database schema management.
-Error Handling: The API includes error handling mechanisms to provide informative responses to the user in case of database errors or validation failures.
+**Error Handling**: The API includes error handling mechanisms to provide informative responses to the user in case of database errors or validation failures.

 ### Security Considerations